Tom Bailey (MA; Dip CP; Dip Hyp CS)

 The current crisis has heightened my awareness of human suffering and provided me with invaluable experience, as I continue my work.

-I am committed to continuous professional development and seek to improve all the time.
-Recent training topics include: "Doubt and Suspicion in Therapy", "Existential Therapy" and Jacques Lacan.
+I am committed to continuous professional development and improving my understanding of human problems.
+Recent training topics include: "Doubt and Suspicion in Therapy", "Existential Therapy" and Gabor Mate on addictions.
 Further reading is integral to my work as a therapist: Teri Quatman, Irvin Yalom and Ernesto Spinelli are some writers I admire.

 I have run my own successful and expanding private practice in Chorlton, Manchester since 2012.
 Prior to qualifying as a therapist, I worked in mental health units, detox centres and rehabs.